Saint and Greavsie: Format

 Englishman Jimmy Greaves and Scotsman Ian St John were successful footballers in the 1960s, but they did not play for the same club; Greaves spent the bulk of his career with Chelsea and Tottenham Hotspur, while St John played mainly for Liverpool.
 Their collaboration as television football pundits started with On the Ball in World of Sport.
 Usually St John would host from the London studio and would cross over to Greaves, who was elsewhere, to get his views, but they were eventually based in the same studio.
-The segment was highly popular, leading to the commissioning of Saint and Greavsie as a programme in its own right immediately after the demise of World of Sport in September 1985.
+The segment was highly popular, leading to the commissioning of Saint and Greavsie as a programme in its own right, which began broadcasting immediately after the demise of World of Sport in September 1985.
 A key characteristic of the show was comedy, with St John prompting Greaves to jokes and jibes.

 The show was usually about 30 minutes long and was initially broadcast shortly after noon on Saturdays, to coincide with the build-up to that afternoon's football matches.
 In later years it usually went on air shortly after 1pm and in its final season was increased in length to a 45-minute slot.
 At various points in the show the goals of previous matches would be shown.
 The show included features on clubs in both English and Scottish leagues and discussion of that weekend's major games, emphasising matches that ITV planned to broadcast.

 The series initially had a simple opening sequence showing a rotating rudimentary CGI-image of a football pitch revolving several times, before a still of the two presenters popped up at the end; the theme tune was initially identical to that used for the "On the Ball" segment of World of Sport.
 In later years, the introduction to the show began with St John and Greaves as cigarette cards from their playing days on the opening credits, and the theme tune was changed to a piece named "Aztec Gold", composed by Silsoe, which, at the time, was being used as the theme tune for ITV's The Big Match, after being the theme tune for the station's coverage of the 1986 World Cup.

 Although the show predominantly dealt with football, it also covered sports such as cricket and boxing, with interviewees including Mike Tyson and Chris Eubank.

-When Greaves was ill at Christmas 1990, he was replaced by commentator Peter Brackley voicing a puppet modelled on him from Spitting Image, a show he had often featured on.
+Greaves was taken ill with severe flu just before filming the 1990 Christmas Special and was unable to take part.
+Instead of cancelling the recording, a member of the production team suggested using the puppet, which was based on him, from Spitting Image with Peter Brackley doing his voice.

 In the 1991–92 season, the Rumbelows Cup draw was broadcast on Saint and Greavsie.
 The away teams for the quarter-finals were drawn by future US president Donald Trump, when the duo were in the United States to film a programme looking at how the country was preparing for the 1994 FIFA World Cup.